Bhanutejagiddaluru/Software_engineer/README.md

 # **Bhanu Teja's Website**

 Welcome to Bhanu Teja's personal website.
-This site showcases my journey, projects, and experiences in robotics, artificial intelligence, and technology.
+This site showcases my journey, projects, and experiences in Software Engineer (Full-Stack + DevOps + Data Systems), artificial intelligence, and technology.
 Here you will find details about my work, blog posts, and other professional endeavors.

 ## License & Usage Policy